-It is important to only give your baby formula that’s recommended for his age-range – babies under a year old aren’t ready for toddler, follow-on formula yet.
+It is important to only give your baby formula that’s recommended for her age-range – babies under a year old aren’t ready for toddler, follow-on formula yet.

 Effects of changing formula

 Whether you’re switching brands or changing from newborn to infant or infant to toddler formula, you may notice a slight change in consistency of your baby’s poop.
-As long as he is still producing a consistent number of dirty diapers, and it’s not a drastic change, this is normal and to be expected.
+As long as she is still producing a consistent number of dirty diapers, and it’s not a drastic change, this is normal and to be expected.

-If, after switching types of formula, your baby seems fussier or gassier, it may be a sign that the new formula doesn’t agree with his digestive system as well as the old one.
+If, after switching types of formula, your baby seems fussier or gassier, it may be a sign that the new formula doesn’t agree with her digestive system as well as the old one.